Samkhya: Causality

 The Samkhya system is based on Sat-kārya-vāda or the theory of causation.
 According to Satkāryavāda, the effect is pre-existent in the cause.
 There is only an apparent or illusory change in the makeup of the cause and not a material one, when it becomes effect.
-Since, effects cannot come from nothing, the original cause or ground of everything is seen as prakṛti.
+Since, effects cannot come from nothing, the original cause or ground of everything is seen as Prakṛti.

-More specifically, Samkhya system follows the prakṛti-Parināma Vāda.
+More specifically, Samkhya system follows the Prakṛti-Parināma Vāda.
 Parināma denotes that the effect is a real transformation of the cause.
-The cause under consideration here is prakṛti or more precisely Moola-prakṛti (Primordial Matter).
+The cause under consideration here is Prakṛti or more precisely Moola-Prakṛti ("Primordial Matter").
 The Samkhya system is therefore an exponent of an evolutionary theory of matter beginning with primordial matter.
-In evolution, prakṛti is transformed and differentiated into multiplicity of objects.
+In evolution, Prakṛti is transformed and differentiated into multiplicity of objects.
 Evolution is followed by dissolution.
-In dissolution the physical existence, all the worldly objects mingle back into prakṛti, which now remains as the undifferentiated, primordial substance.
+In dissolution the physical existence, all the worldly objects mingle back into Prakṛti, which now remains as the undifferentiated, primordial substance.
 This is how the cycles of evolution and dissolution follow each other.
-But this theory is very different from the modern theories of science in the sense that prakṛti evolves for each Jiva separately, giving individual bodies and minds to each and after liberation these elements of prakṛti merges into the Moola prakṛti.
+But this theory is very different from the modern theories of science in the sense that Prakṛti evolves for each Jiva separately, giving individual bodies and minds to each and after liberation these elements of Prakṛti merges into the Moola-Prakṛti.
 Another uniqueness of Sāmkhya is that not only physical entities but even mind, ego and intelligence are regarded as forms of Unconsciousness, quite distinct from pure consciousness.

-Samkhya theorizes that prakṛti is the source of the perceived world of becoming.
+Samkhya theorizes that Prakṛti is the source of the perceived world of becoming.
 It is pure potentiality that evolves itself successively into twenty four tattvas or principles.
-The evolution itself is possible because prakṛti is always in a state of tension among its constituent strands or gunas – Sattva, Rajas and Tamas.
-In a state of equilibrium of three gunas, when the three together are one, "unmanifest" prakṛti which is unknowable.
-A guna is an entity that can change, either increase or decrease, therefore, pure consciousness is called nirguna or without any modification.
+The evolution itself is possible because Prakṛti is always in a state of tension among its constituent strands or gunas – sattva, rajas and tamas.
+In a state of equilibrium of three gunas, when the three together are one, "unmanifest" Prakṛti which is unknowable.
+A guṇa is an entity that can change, either increase or decrease, therefore, pure consciousness is called nirguna or without any modification.

 The evolution obeys causality relationships, with primal Nature itself being the material cause of all physical creation.
-The cause and effect theory of Samkhya is called Satkārya-vāda (theory of existent causes), and holds that nothing can really be created from or destroyed into nothingness – all evolution is simply the transformation of primal Nature from one form to another.
+The cause and effect theory of Samkhya is called "Satkārya-vāda" ("theory of existent causes"), and holds that nothing can really be created from or destroyed into nothingness – all evolution is simply the transformation of primal Nature from one form to another.

-Samkhya cosmology describes how life emerges in the universe; the relationship between Purusha and prakṛti is crucial to Patanjali's yoga system.
+Samkhya cosmology describes how life emerges in the universe; the relationship between Puruṣa and Prakṛti is crucial to Patanjali's yoga system.
 The strands of Samkhya thought can be traced back to the Vedic speculation of creation.
 It is also frequently mentioned in the Mahabharata and Yogavasishta.

 Historical development

-Larson (1979) discerns four basic periods in the development of Samkhya:
+Larson (1969) discerns four basic periods in the development of Sankhya: